eth-brownie/brownie/docs/api-brownie.rst

     Returns a copy of the object as a ``dict``.

-.. _api-types-singleton:

 ``brownie._singleton``
 ======================

 .. py:class:: brownie._singleton._Singleton

-Internal metaclass used to create `singleton <https://en.wikipedia.org/wiki/Singleton_pattern>`__ objects.
+Internal metaclass used to create `singleton <https://en.wikipedia.org/wiki/Singleton_pattern>`_ objects.
 Instantiating a class derived from this metaclass will always return the same instance, regardless of how the child class was imported.